 The Marywood University's PA Program has an awareness of the need for quality healthcare, both regionally and globally, and this program will assist our students in carrying out Marywood's goal for all students - learning to live and practice responsibly in an interdependent world.

-- To provide students with the knowledge, skills and experience to function as competent physician assistants.
+- To provide students with the knowledge, skills and experience to be successful, competent Physician Assistants.

-- To encourage students to participate as an effective member of the healthcare team in the promotion of health, prevention of illness and care of diverse populations acfross the lifespan.
+- To prepare students to participate as effective members of an interdisciplinary healthcare team in the promotion of health, prevention of illness and care of diverse populations across the lifespan.

-- To aid students in the development of effective communication skills within the medical community.
+- To develop effective interpersonal and communication skills within the medical community.

-- To encourage students to incorporate Marywood University's goal of learning to live and practice medicine responsibly in an interdependent world.
+- To encourage students to incorporate Marywood University's goal of learning to live and practice medicine responsibly in an interdepedent world.